Ryan Jeffers Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The 7.6 strikeouts per nine innings put together by the Guardians pitching staff ranks 28th in MLB.
+- The 7.6 strikeouts per nine innings put together by the Guardians pitching staff ranks 28th in the league.

-- The Guardians' 3.87 team ERA ranks eighth among all league pitching staffs.
+- The Guardians have the 10th-ranked team ERA across all league pitching staffs (3.93).

-- Bibee (1-1) gets the starting nod for the Guardians in his seventh start of the season.
-He has a 2.88 ERA in 34 1/3 innings pitched, with 34 strikeouts.
+- Civale (1-1) gets the starting nod for the Guardians, his third this season.

-- The right-hander's most recent appearance was on Saturday against the St. Louis Cardinals, when he tossed six innings, surrendering one earned run while giving up two hits.
+- In his most recent time out on Friday, April 7, the righty tossed 5 2/3 innings against the Seattle Mariners, giving up four earned runs while surrendering nine hits.

-- The 24-year-old has put up an ERA of 2.88, with 8.9 strikeouts per nine innings, in six games this season.
-Opponents are hitting .226 against him.

 © 2023 Data Skrive.
 All rights reserved.